 Industry-Leading Hunter Douglas Window Treatments And Local Authorized Dealer Rod Ladman Window Designs Can Turn Your Belmont, NH Home Into A Showplace!

-We are a full service Hunter Douglas dealer that sells, installs and repairs these high quality window treatments, Not only in the greater Belmont, New Hampshire area, but anywhere in Belknap,Grafton, Carroll and Merrimack counties
+We are a full service Hunter Douglas dealer that sells, installs and repairs these high quality window treatments as well as Alta Window Fashions, Norman Shutters, J. Geiger Shading, and Graber Blinds and Shades Not only do we install in the greater Belmont, New Hampshire area, but anywhere in Belknap,Grafton, Carroll and Merrimack counties

 We have partnered with a skilled artisan and fabricator who creates beautiful custom-made soft furnishings in her workroom.
 This gives our customers the unique ability to choose from either the standard catalog of Hunter Douglas products, or opt for unique, one of a kind treatments that are created from your vision.

 We’re in the window treatment business for over 40 years, but still love to meet new clients.
 We would like to come out to your Belmont NH home and discuss your window decor needs.
 Our consultation and measuring services are always completely free with absolutely no obligation

 Please feel free to ask us about our:

 - Window Blinds

 - Wooden Blinds